jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and recycling bins.
 Other than still hating the smell of old coffee, I really appreciate growing up doing honest work.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the “garbage problem” instead of just wrapping it up (pun intended) and moving on.

 This sort of mentality unearthed a long time ago.
 The Industrial Age started when the steam engine powered the world’s first production lines of wheels, lathes, drills, and presses.
 Even with this mechanical power, mass-producing trains, clothes, and newspapers needed a lot of manpower.
+Throughout the 18th to 20th centuries, millions of farm hands and craftsmen left their jobs to become line workers.

-Workers were machines who needed managers to be micro-managing task-masters.
+Henceforth, people worked huge machines.
+Matching persons with huge machines required many managers to be micro-managing task-masters.
 There was no other way to be sure all workers were coordinated to the strict rhythmn of the production line.
-For example, in early auto assemlbl plants supervisors would inspect toilets after workers used them to be sure they're were lying.
+That's why working start and end times, with strict break schedules, became embedded into our social consciousness.
+In early auto assembly lines, supervisors even inspected toilets after use to be sure workers weren't lying.

 Sounds ridicules and mean, but it shows how important coordination was.
 Workers were merely extensions of a great machine.
 Any kink in the chain was a delay in the assembly line that might cause the whole factory to stop.
 Look below, and you’ll see a how our factory working ancestors lived.